 Types of Hair Transplant

 A hair transplant treatment involves extracting hair follicles from one area of the body (known as the ‘donor site’) and transferring them to the balding areas of the scalp (known as the ‘treatment site’ or the ‘recipient area’).
-There are two types of hair transplant that are performed today: FUT and FUE.
+There are two types of hair transplants that are performed today: FUT and FUE.
 These procedures use different methods for transferring hair follicles from the donor site to the treatment site.

 Follicular Unit Transplantation (FUT)

 FUT stands for Follicular Unit Transplantation.
-It is sometimes referred to as ‘strip surgery’ or ‘the strip method’, because it works by removing a thin piece of tissue from the donor site, such as the back of the scalp.
+It is sometimes referred to as ‘strip surgery’ or ‘the strip method’ because it works by removing a thin piece of tissue from the donor site, such as the back of the scalp.
 The donor site is then stitched closed.
 The stitches will be removed after 10 to 14 days have passed, which will leave a very small, linear scar.
 This can be hidden using the surrounding hair.

 Then, a powerful microscope is used to remove individual hair follicles from the strip of tissue.
 This process is called stereo-microscopic dissection.
 The extracted hair follicles are then inserted into the balding areas of the head.